-The characters from the Mario games have become iconic ambassadors of Nintendo, so it is only fitting that the next step in Nintendo’s alternate media endeavors surround the well-known characters like Mario, Princess Peach and Yoshi.
+The characters from the Mario games have become iconic ambassadors of Nintendo, so it is only fitting that the next step in Nintendo’s alternate media endeavors surrounds well-known characters like Mario, Princess Peach and Yoshi.
 Nintendo saw a decline in popularity after the Wii U came and went, but the Nintendo Switch has taken off thanks to Animal Crossing: New Horizons and global sales for 2020 were excellent.
-With their IP back in the forefront of gamers’ minds, Nintendo was originally going to open their new theme-park in July of 2020 before the Tokyo Olympics.
+With their IP back in the forefront of gamers’ minds, Nintendo was originally going to open their new theme park in July of 2020 before the Tokyo Olympics.
 However, the pandemic delayed the launch until it’s new and confirmed opening date, February 4th.
 The Osaka park will be the first Super Nintendo World to open, but Universal Studios plans to build one in all of their locations.

 Although the park will open less than a month from now, international travel is still banned in many parts of the world, and will still be a hazardous activity for some months to come.
 Nintendo has released an interactive map of the park that can be seen on the Super Nintendo World website for fans to travel through until they can visit the real thing.
 Those taking the virtual tour can fly through the park rendered in 3D, stopping at each attraction where they can click the little button on the bottom right to get more information about what they’re seeing, from a Yoshi ride to the food and merchandise stores.

 Super Nintendo World is doing something completely new and different from other theme parks as well with the power of technology.
-While moving around the park visitors can collect various items including virtual coins and character stamps by using an app on their phones connected to a special Nintendo-themed wristband.
+While moving around the park, visitors can collect various items, including virtual coins and character stamps, by using an app on their phones connected to a special Nintendo-themed wristband.
 According to Nintendo, the wristband and app will make visitors use their entire bodies to interact with and explore everything in the park.